m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     Pointer to the first B+tree index block with space available.

-These fields are repeated for each secondary index.
+Fields Name to First Secondary Index Block are repeated for each secondary index.

 Note: to support our new "indexes" table, we would instead need a special case where the `"start_key"` is used so we can have a